What Is a Medicare Advisor?

 It’s important to understand how your Medicare advisor is paid since it could play a role in the options presented to you.
-For example, if you have a captive agent as your advisor, they may not receive a commission if you select a plan that is not from the firm or firms they are connected to.
+For example, an advisor might not receive a commission unless you select a plan from the firm or firms they are connected to.

-Before looking for a Medicare advisor, you should first compare plans.
-You can use Medicare’s plan finder tool do this.
+Before looking for a Medicare advisor, first compare plan options.
+You can use Medicare’s plan finder tool to do this.

 You can then contact companies or Medicare advisors that sell these Medicare plans.
-To find them, you can search the internet for “Medicare advisors near me.”
-Or you can go through professional agent associations in your state to find advisors in your area.
+To find them, you might search the internet for “Medicare advisors near me.”
+You can also go through professional agent associations in your state to find advisors in your area.

 Once you have a list of plans and potential Medicare advisors, you can begin narrowing your options.

-You may want to consider an agent or broker who specializes in Medicare plans.
+It’s wise to look for an agent or broker who specializes in Medicare plans.
 A specialist may have more expertise and skill in helping you find the best plan for you.

-You should also remember to consider whether the advisor is a captive agent or an independent agent.
-This can make a difference in getting the best plan for you.
+Also consider whether the advisor is a captive agent or an independent agent, as this can make a difference in getting the best plan for your situation.

-You should also make sure your Medicare advisor is licensed in your state and has passed an annual American Health Insurance Plans (AHIP) exam.
+Make sure your chosen Medicare advisor is licensed in your state and has passed an annual American Health Insurance Plans (AHIP) exam.

 AHIP is a trade association of health insurance professionals.
-Medicare advisors should be AHIP certified and hold other certifications for the particular types of Medicare plans they sell.
+Medicare advisors should be AHIP certified and hold additional certifications for the particular Medicare plans they sell.

 If you make an appointment at your home or in the advisor’s office, the Medicare advisor must document the plan options you wish to discuss.

-You have certain rights when meeting with a Medicare advisor.
-There are certain things an advisor is not allowed to do during your appointment.
+There are also certain things an advisor is not allowed to do during your appointment.

-- Ask you to sign an enrollment form before you are ready to enroll in a plan
+- Ask you to sign an enrollment form before you are ready to enroll.

 6 Cited Research Articles